Nurdok/nextfeed/README.md

 If you want to contribute to `nextfeed`, you're welcome!
-Either pick an existing issue or create a new one and state that you are working on it (to prevent people working on the same issue).
-If you are in a "collaborator" status, simply assign the issue to you.
+Either pick an existing issue or create a new one and state that you are working on it (to make sure nobody else is working on the same issue).
+If you are in a "collaborator" status, simply assign the issue to yourself.
 Otherwise, post a comment saying you're working on it.

 ### Create a Development Environment